wintercms/meta/release-notes/build-457.md

 ## Performance Improvements:
 - When using Cloud storage drivers (ex.
 AWS or Rackspace) for `File`s that are marked as protected, the `Backend\Controllers\Files` controller's `getDownloadUrl()` and `getThumbUrl()` methods now return temporary URLs to the actual asset instead of a URL that proxies the entire asset through the framework to the browser.
 The amount of time the temporary URL is valid for is configurable by setting `cms.storage.uploads.temporaryUrlTTL` to a value in seconds (default 3600, an hour).
 This should dramatically improve performance of protected files that are located in storage drives that support the `getTemporaryUrl()` method - and it is recommended that if you heavily utilize that feature that you utilize a storage drive that supports that method.
+- Added support for the Priority Hints API supported in newer browsers for backend core assets and the `{% framework %}` tags

 ## Community Improvements:
 -